frequency-chain/frequency/designdocs/provider_registration.md

 future, we may include other information like domain, logo, business address, etc.

 ### Provider Fees
-This document leaves the amount to charge entities for registering as an open question.
+This document assumes that registration fees will be a fixed amount.
 It may be prudent, in the future, to determine whether or not registrations are fixed or vary based on the amount of verifable information given on a registration attempt.
 The latter may allow us to place more trust into providers that do not have traditional business attributes.

-### Recording Provider Fees
-This document defines an onchain map for storing registraion fees by `MsaId`.
-This may be useful for granting insight into how much was paid to register in the event fees differ by provider.
-It also may give us visibilty into when and how much was paid in the event the chain treasury is opaque.

 ### Provider Verification
 There should be a way to verify whether providers are legitimate entities.
 As of